tryscer/flock/flock-music.md

 ​	"We're in the show now," I tell her.
 "This is it."
 She squeezes my hand.
 Someone whistles.
 The lights go out.

 A single spotlight falls on a little stage on the other side of the clearing, illuminating The Steam Pillars.
 At the back of the stage Babatunde starts drumming on an array of little drums, an ancient, alien beat... and then bam!
 The rest of the band joins in, a wall of happy music, electric guitar and electrifying piano.
 The crowd erupts in applause.
 I find myself immediately and without thinking of it engaged in dancing, moving with the crowd.
 ​	"I see a lot of new faces here today!"
-Ruth says into the microphone.
+Vilma says into the microphone.
 Even from across the room she's stunning in a grey-green evening dress.
 ​	"We're new faces!"
 I scream.
 Eleanore and Cindy hoot.
-​	Ruth says, "And so many familiar faces, too!"
+​	Vilma says, "And so many familiar faces, too!"
 ​	I look around, to see who in the crowd is a seasoned fan and who's a greenhorn.
 At the back of the room, I see Eddie still fussing and cussing over his mess of electricity.
-​	"How many of you, how many," says Ruth, "Have boarded the Steam Pillars train all the way back at the Coal Woodshed?"
+​	"How many of you, how many," says Vilma, "Have boarded the Steam Pillars train all the way back at the Coal Woodshed?"
 ​	A couple of voices call and shout and the rest of the crowd laughs.
 ​	"Who here came on board in Charleston?
 Who in Raleigh?" asks Ruth, and more people sound off.
 "How many in Wilmington?
 How many came here from the Henrico county fair this morning?"
 ​	Cindy and I hoot.
 Eddie walks by, pushing his way through the crowd.
 He stops next to Barry, motioning for him to move.